 Heather Roberge is a designer and educator based in Los Angeles.
-She is the founder and principal of design practice Murmur and an associate professor in the Department of Architecture and Urban Design at UCLA where she currently serves as Chair.
+She is the founder and principal of design practice Murmur and currently serves as Chair of UCLA Architecture and Urban Design where she is associate professor.

-She has received numerous accolades in recognition of her distinctive work including the prestigious 2016 Emerging Voices Award from the Architectural League of New York, a 2015 AIA LA Merit award for En Pointe, an installation for the SCI-Arc Gallery, a 2011 AIA Next LA design merit award for the Succulent House, and was selected as a Finalist in the 2006 PS1/MoMA Young Architects Program.
+She has received numerous accolades in recognition of her distinctive work including the 2017 ACADIA Teaching Award of Excellence, the prestigious 2016 Emerging Voices Award from the Architectural League of New York, a 2015 AIA LA Merit award for En Pointe, an installation for the SCI-Arc Gallery, a 2011 AIA Next LA design merit award for the Succulent House, and was selected as a Finalist in the 2006 PS1/MoMA Young Architects Program.
 Her work has been published in A+U, Wallpaper, Architectural Record, Log, Architect, Architects Newspaper, The New York Times, and The Los Angeles Times and exhibited in group shows in the U.S. and abroad.

 Image credits left to right:

 3 - En Pointe, Exhibition at the SCI-Arc Gallery, Los Angeles, 2015

 4 - Addition to Beverly Hills Residence, 2013

 5 - Taipei Museum of Art, Taiwan, 2011

 2017 Recipient, 2017 ACADIA Teaching Award of Excellence, Acadia: The Association for Computer-Aided Design in Architecture.

 2016 Selection, Emerging Voices Program, The Architectural League of New York.